-Being underfunded results in a lack of long-term vision and a dearth of solutions that step up to innovate in early learning.
-Sprig is adamant that this market be appropriately served.
+Insufficient funding leads to a lack of long-term vision and a scarcity of innovative solutions in early learning.
+Sprig is committed to ensuring that this market receives the support it deserves.

 Ongoing research has shown that the greatest brain development in children occurs between birth to age 8.

-Take a look at these early learning statistics, they all speak to the importance of healthy early childhood development.
-There are a hundred of them.
+Take a look at these compelling early learning statistics.
+They all speak to the importance of healthy early childhood development.

-2) There Is a Strong Connection Between Pre- and Post-kindergarten
+2) There Is a Strong Connection Between Pre-K and Primary Education

-The primary goal of a preschool system is focused towards ensuring school readiness.
-In order to ensure readiness, the quality of pre-kindergarten education has to match that of post-kindergarten education.
+The primary goal of a preschool system is focused towards ensuring kindergarten readiness.
+In order to ensure readiness, the quality of pre-kindergarten education has to match that of the education provided in the primary years.